 Other Liable Parties: Cargo Loaders, Manufacturers, Repair Shops, and Government Entities

 After a major crash involving a commercial rig, prompt actions shape how fault is proved and claims proceed.
-The first priority is safety and medical care; those steps also create a clear record for later use.
-Call 911, move to a safe location if possible, and seek medical attention even for minor injuries.
+Follow these steps in order:

-Do not disturb evidence unless needed for safety.
+Your first priority is safety.
+Call 911, move to a safe location if possible, and seek medical attention even for minor injuries—this also creates a medical record.
+Do not disturb evidence unless necessary for safety.
 Photograph vehicle positions, debris fields, skid marks, cargo spills, and road defects.
-Collect contact and insurance details for drivers, witnesses, and the carrier.
+Collect contact and insurance details for all drivers, witnesses, and the carrier.

 Time‑sensitive electronic data can be lost.
-Send spoliation letters quickly to the motor carrier and related parties to secure ECM/ELD downloads, dashcam footage, dispatch records, and maintenance files.
-Photograph injuries, damage, and road conditions to capture perishable proof.
+Immediately send spoliation letters to the motor carrier and related parties to secure ECM/ELD downloads, dashcam footage, dispatch records, and maintenance files.
+Continue documenting by photographing injuries, vehicle damage, and road conditions.
 Record DOT numbers, carrier names, and visible company identifiers on trailers.
 For official guidance on electronic logging devices, see the FMCSA ELD regulations.

 Insurance carriers may seek early statements to limit liability.
-Avoid detailed communications with the trucking company’s insurer; let counsel handle negotiations to protect claims.
+Avoid detailed communications with the trucking company’s insurer.
+Let your counsel handle all negotiations to protect the value of your claim.

 A judge's hand holding a gavel over a semi-truck on a chessboard, symbolizing how legal authority and proper case valuation are key to maximizing a settlement.